damslab/reproducibility/vldb2024-POLAR/README.md

 - Environment: Ubuntu 20.04 LTS is used for the experiments.
 - Compiler: Clang-12

+Please note that we assume `python3` and `python3-venv` to be pre-installed and texlive **not** to be installed yet (check with `apt search texlive | grep -i install`).
+Also note that some experiments use cgroup virtualization, which Docker does not support.

 ## Usage

 The experiments can either be run in a DuckDB-only mode (simple setup, minimal requirements) or extensive mode